Saurabh136/TODO-Web-Application/README.md

 - Step 40 - OPTIONAL - Installing Docker
 - Step 41 - OPTIONAL - Connecting Todo App to MySQL database

+## Key Achievements:

+- Implemented user authentication and authorization with Spring Security, ensuring a secure and personalized user experience.
+- Created a user-friendly interface for managing tasks, incorporating features such as task prioritization, due dates, and categorization.
+- Utilized Spring MVC for effective control over the application's behavior, integrating Thymeleaf for dynamic and responsive views.
+- Established a connection to an H2 database, allowing seamless storage and retrieval of task data.
+- Integrated Bootstrap CSS for a polished and modern user interface, enhancing the application's visual appeal.
+- Demonstrated proficiency in Model-View-Controller (MVC) architecture, DispatcherServlet, and front controller concepts.
+- Implemented robust validation mechanisms using Spring Boot Starter Validation for data integrity.
+- Explored optional steps for database connectivity, including MySQL, and provided insights into Docker usage.

+This project showcases a comprehensive understanding of Spring Boot, web development, and database integration, highlighting skills in Java, Spring Boot, MVC architecture, and front-end technologies.